danhenrydev/k8s-vagrant/README.md

 [Longhorn](https://longhorn.io)
 <br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Longhorn is optionally installed to provide persistent volumes with support for ReadWriteMany.

-### Cluster Specifics

-The cluster is built using `kubeadm`, using containerd as a CRI, and Calico for pod networking.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->